quinn-p-mchugh/personal-website/docs-projects/2023-07-year-spread.md

 7. In the authorization window, select your Google account.

 :::info
 After selecting your Google Account, you should receive a warning that "Google hasn't verified this app".
-This is a standard warning indicating that the script you're authorizing requires sensitive info from your Google Account (in this case, authorization to write to your calendar).
-While this warning should give you pause, there is no need to be alarmed here.
-The script is meant to simply create a calendar event for each entry in the calendar spreadsheet.
+This is a standard warning indicating that the script you're authorizing requires sensitive info from your Google Account (in this case, authorization to create events in calendar you specified on the `⚙️CONFIG` sheet).

+While this warning should give you pause, there is no need to be alarmed.
+ALl the script does is create a calendar event for each entry in the calendar spreadsheet.
 There is no malicious code being run.

 If you are hesitant to proceed, you are welcome to press **Back to Safety**, go to the **Editor** tab and inspect the script yourself.
 This code is local to your account and can only be edited by you, so feel free to modify as you please.
 :::

-8. In the authorization window, click **Advanced**.
+1. In the authorization window, click **Advanced**.
-9. Click **Go to sync-spreadsheet-events-with-google-calendar (unsafe)**.
+2. Click **Go to sync-spreadsheet-events-with-google-calendar (unsafe)**.
-10. Review the information.
+3. Review the information.
 If you are ready to proceed, click **Allow**.

 🎉 **Woo hoo!
 Any events you add to your year calendar will now be automatically synced to the calendar specified.**